top of page

 The Story Behind House of Aurelia

-So as the studio that started as J. Ackerman Design evolved, so too did its creative vision —and with that, the need for a name that reflected the emotional richness, layered storytelling, and design depth that defined our work.
+As the studio evolved, so did its creative vision, and with it, the need for a name that could hold the emotional richness, layered storytelling, and design depth that define our work.

 Warmly,